-In the second stage a total of 27 189 dwelling units per quarter are sampled from selected PSUs stratified by size of the municipality.
-This corresponds to 0.2% overall sampling rate.
+In the second stage a total of 54 704 dwelling units per quarter are sampled from selected PSUs stratified by size of the municipality.
+This corresponds to an overall quarterly sampling rate of about 0.4%.

 The sample is divided into four sub-samples, subject to the rotation scheme 2-(2)-2.